scorpiox-beam

 Zero-copy file transfer over TCP.
-No config, no dependencies — just send and receive.
+No config, no dependencies — just send and receive on port 9876.

 Overview